SemUijen/SREX_GNN/README.md

 ## Graph Neural Network for optimizing Hybrid Genetic Search

-This repository contains the code of my thesis, which delved into optimizing the hybrid genetic search ([Vidal (2022)][1]).
+This repository contains the code of my thesis, which delved into optimizing the hybrid genetic search algorithm([Vidal (2022)][1]).
 For this thesis, the [PyVRP][2] implementation of Hybrid Genetic Search was used.

 > [!TIP]
-> If you are new to vehicle routing or metaheuristics, The PyVRP library perfectly explains the basics on their website: [introduction to VRP][3] and [introduction to HGS][4] pages.
+> If you are new to vehicle routing or metaheuristics, the PyVRP library perfectly explains the basics on their website: [introduction to VRP][3] and [introduction to HGS][4].

 ## Table of Content